 (25%) Collaborate with staff and faculty across campuses to develop materials promoting the events via social media, print, digital signage, and other appropriate mediums in accordance with ADA rules.

 · Ability to commit to at least 1 academic year in this position (Summer 2021 - Spring 2022).

 · A minimum cumulative GPA of 2.5.

-· Experience or familiarity working with Adobe Creative Suite, Canva, or other design software
+· Experience or familiarity working with Adobe Creative Suite, Canvas, or other design software

 · Ability to make independent judgments, identifying complex problems, and review related information to develop and evaluate options and implement solutions that will impact the school and its students, alumni, staff, faculty, and community partners.